vuanhtuan1012/deep-learning-with-pytorch/README.md

         W.grad.zero_()
         b.grad.zero_()
 ```
-- **Algorithm:** we repeat the process of adjusting the weights and biases using the gradients multiple times to reduce the loss.
-- Each iteration is called an **epoch**.

 - the method `cost.backward()` computes the derivatives of `cost` with respect to `W` and `b`.
 - the function `torch.no_grad()` indicates to PyTorch that we shouldn't track, calculate, or modify gradients while updating parameters `W` and `b`
 - the method `grad.zero_()` resets the gradients to zero.
 As PyTorch accumulates gradients, we need to reset them before the next time we invoke  `backward()` on the loss.